casbin/node-casbin/README.md

 ## Get started

-1. Initialize a new node-casbin enforcer with a model file and a policy file:
+1. Initialize a new node-Casbin enforcer with a model file and a policy file:

     ```typescript
     const enforcer = await Enforcer.newEnforcer('path/to/model.conf', 'path/to/policy.csv');